kindly-ai/kindly-starterkit-js/README.md

 Go to the [Kindly platform](https://platform.convertelligence.com).
 Navigate to your bot.
 Go to Connect.
 If you haven't already created an Application, do it now.
 Now go to the Application you created.
 Press "Show API key" and copy-paste the API into the `KINDLY_API_KEY` field.

 Once the deployment is done, click View app.
+Copy the URL from the web page and paste it into a dialogue webhook url.
+Now try to make your chatbot trigger the dialogue by testing it from the platform.

-Copy the URL and paste it into a dialogue webhook url.
+:tada: Congratulations!
+You've now integrated your first chatbot with a third-party service!
+Now [go find an API to integrate](https://github.com/abhishekbanthia/Public-APIs).

 ## Getting started with local development